gasparka/thesis/docs/vhdl_extensions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. todo:: Images have sinngle constant coef

+in the beginning we also showed examples of multiple instances...

 This paragraph shows how to create a new class that itself includes two MAC elements.
 Situation is that we want to use first MAC with coeficient of '123' and the second one with '321'.
 According